iterative/dvc.org/content/blog/2021-07-27-july-21-dvc-community-gems.md

 ### [Q: Is it possible to rename and modify a file inside a directory tracked by DVC in one commit/change?](https://discord.com/channels/485586884165107732/485596304961962003/849589484517588992)

-If you modify the name and modify the file, you just need to run `dvc commit` or `dvc add` and then commit the change into Git.
+If you modify the name and modify the file, you just need to run `dvc commit` and then commit the change into Git.

 This was a good question for everyone.
 Thanks @snowpong!